polypheny/Website/documentation/PolySQL/Operators.md

 <br>
-Parts of this documentation are based on [Calcite SQL Reference](https://calcite.apache.org/docs/reference.html).
+_Parts of this documentation are based on [Calcite SQL Reference](https://calcite.apache.org/docs/reference.html)._
-{:.note}